There’s No Need For An Offense To Follow Your Child

-- Minimum Risk — These detention programs allow children who pose little to no risk to themselves or their communities to continue attending work and/or school while they complete their service.
+- Minimum risk: These detention programs allow children who pose little to no threat to themselves or their communities to continue attending work and school while they complete their service.

-- High Risk — These programs prohibit incarcerated juveniles access to their community during their term of service.
-But upon completion of the program, the child is allowed to visit home, sign up for school, or attend a job interview during his or her last few days of detention.
+- High risk: These programs prohibit incarcerated juveniles access to their community during their term of service.
+However, upon completion of the program, the child is allowed to visit home, sign up for school, or attend a job interview during his or her last few days of detention.

-- Maximum Risk — These programs are basically long-term prisons for juveniles in which the children are incarcerated and have no access to their communities.
+- Maximum risk: These programs are long-term prisons for juveniles in which the children are incarcerated and have no access to their communities.